Frequently Asked Questions

 Yes.
-A permit is required for repairs and construction pursuant to State Code (2016 California Residential Code, Section R105.1 or California Building Code, Section 105.1).
+A permit is required for repairs and construction pursuant to the currently-adopted California Residential Code or California Building Code.
 Review of repair permit applications will be expedited and Building Inspectors are available to inspect your structure before you file a building permit to assist in damage assessment and provide information on Building Code requirements applicable.
 We may have complete damage assessment information already on-hand when you come in.
 However, some situations may necessitate that a Registered Engineer evaluate the condition of the damaged home and provide engineered plans for the repair.
 The Construction Documents Submittal Requirements for Remodels and/or Additions to Residential Projects shall be followed for repair permit submittals.

 What documents do I need for a Building Permit?

 All plans and documents required for a rebuild permit are identified on the Construction Document Submittal Requirements.
 Applications require three (3) copies of signed plans.
 If the structure is commercial, non-wood framed, a residence higher than two stories, non-conventional construction (metal, concrete or masonry), or a residential project with more than four (4) dwellings on a single parcel, the plans must be signed by a licensed engineer or architect.